 Corinne has been in care since she was 15.
 She lives in a supervised independent living facility with other foster youth who are ages 14 and older.
 She sometimes gets frustrated at her situation and loses focus on her educational goals.
 However, she has many people looking out for her along the way, including her KidsVoice team.

-Through her perseverance, Corinne reached a milestone this year that less than 60% of foster care youth attain.
-This spring, she joined her classmates to walk across the stage at her high school graduation.
+Through her perseverance, Corinne reached a milestone that less than 60% of foster care youth attain.
+She recently joined her classmates to walk across the stage at her high school graduation.

 Her educational journey is not over, though.